-In this world of nosy corporations, Cancel Culture crybabies, and government spies, it would be really nice to have a secure, anonymous, decentralized messenger app to communicate with.
-Like many privacy advocates, this is the vision that drew me to try Session messenger in 2020.
+In this world of nosy corporations and government spies, it would be really nice to have a secure, anonymous, decentralized messenger app to communicate with.
+Like many privacy advocates, this is the vision that drew me to try Session messenger more than a year ago.

 Unfortunately, Session wasn't really ready back then.
 It was slow, buggy, and unreliable.
 I'm glad to say that the team didn't give up, and in fact have made numerous major improvements to their product since that time.
 Overall we were impressed when testing and researching the product for this new Session messenger review.

 Session is an end-to-end encrypted messenger that minimizes sensitive metadata, designed and built for people who want absolute privacy and freedom from any form of surveillance.”

 That could be a description of Signal messenger.
 And that shouldn't be a surprise, since Session began life as a fork of Signal.
 But Session has evolved far from there.
 Signal is a super-secure, centralized messaging service.
 Session is an anonymous, private, decentralized messaging system.
 There's a big difference.

 There are no central servers in Session.
 Apps communicate through an onion routing network (similar to Tor) comprised of thousands of independent nodes.
 These nodes are part of Oxen, a decentralized, censorship resistant, trustless network*.
 You don't need to know how Oxen works, beyond the fact that it makes Session anonymous and decentralized.

 * If you want to learn more about Oxen and the blockchain magic it does behind the scenes, here's a link to the Oxen website.

 Session also was designed to expose the absolute minimum of metadata.
 Metadata is the data about the messages that flow back and forth between your app and that of whomever you are communicating with.